 In terms of timing, the assassination of President John F. Kennedy and the rise of Beatlemania in America were closely linked.
 While many people at the time decided that the band's popularity was in part due to the president's death—that Americans needed something upbeat and positive—others believe it's purely coincidental.
 In 2013, Slate ran a piece debating (and largely debunking) "the questionable connections between Camelot’s demise and Liverpool’s ascent."

-6. the beatles weren't the evening's only performers.
+6. The Beatles weren't the evening's only performers.

 Remember Charlie Brill and Mitzi McCall?
 No?
 That's OK.
 Neither do the majority of the 74 million people who watched The Ed Sullivan Show that night.
 Brill & McCall were the unfortunate act who had to follow the Fab Four's Earth-shattering, industry-altering performance.
 The married sketch comedy duo pretty much bombed, as the audience was rather distracted.
-In 2014, couple—who will celebrate their 59th wedding anniversary this year—talked about that infamous night with CBS.
+In 2014, the couple—who will celebrate their 59th wedding anniversary this year—talked about that infamous night with CBS.

 "For us, it went lousy," McCall said, laughing.
 "It was terrible.”